^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Creatine kinase reversibly catalyzes the phosphorylation of creatine.
-The most rich in creatine kinase is skeletal musculature, the heart muscle, less in the brain, thyroid gland, uterus, lungs.
-The following diagnostic isoenzymes of creatine kinase are of greatest diagnostic importance: KK-MM (muscle), KK-MB (cardiac), KK-BB (cerebral).
-Increase in the activity of creatine kinase in the serum is due to the release of the enzyme from the cells when they are damaged.
+The skeletal muscles and cardiac muscle are the richest in creatine kinase, and there is less of it in the brain, thyroid gland, uterus, and lungs.
+The following creatine kinase isoenzymes have the greatest diagnostic value: KK-MM (muscle), KK-MB (cardiac), and KK-BB (brain).
+Increased creatine kinase activity in the blood serum occurs due to the release of the enzyme from cells when they are damaged.

-With myocardial infarction, the flow of creatine kinase from the cardiac muscle to the serum leads to other enzymes, so the definition of creatine kinase has found the widest application for early diagnosis.
-Increase in activity of creatine kinase is revealed in 95-99% of patients with myocardial infarction.
-Creatine kinase rises already in 2-4 hours after the onset of the disease, reaching a maximum after 24-36 hours (5-20 times higher than normal).
-It should be emphasized that the activity of creatine kinase comparatively quickly returns to normal (on the 3rd-6th day).
+In myocardial infarction, the release of creatine kinase from the heart muscle into the blood serum precedes other enzymes, so the determination of creatine kinase has found the widest application for early diagnostics.
+Increased creatine kinase activity is detected in 95-99% of patients with myocardial infarction.
+Creatine kinase increases as early as 2-4 hours after the onset of the disease, reaching a maximum after 24-36 hours (5-20 times higher than normal).
+It should be emphasized that creatine kinase activity returns to normal relatively quickly (on the 3rd-6th day).

 Enzyme